-In this article we want to help you become more informed about what you should be looking for when you are shopping for a ski boot, to help you sort through the flashy marketing slogans to find the important features that will make a difference for you.
+In this article, we want to help you become more informed about what you should be looking for when you are shopping for a ski boot and to help you sort through the flashy marketing jargon to find the important features that will make a difference for you.
 Read on to get you started on your epic boot buying journey.
 If you're ready to hear about what we thought about the boots we tested, check out our full Women's Boot Review.

 Types of Ski Boots

 The first task is sorting out what kind of skiing you will be doing.
-Are you going to be jibbing at the park all day, or just cruising down the corduroy?
-Do you want a boot that is lightweight with a walk mode for side-country skiing, or are you an aspiring racer?
-Here is a break-down of some of the different types of boots on the market.
+Are you going to be jibbing at the park all day or just cruising down the corduroy?
+Do you want a lightweight boot with a walk mode for side-country skiing, or are you an aspiring racer?
+Here is a breakdown of some of the different types of boots on the market.

 Alpine Touring Boots

 This category of boots is specifically for people who want to get out into the backcountry, climbing up and skiing down mountains on an alpine touring setup.
 These boots are meant to be lightweight and have very flexible walk modes.
 Often performance takes a back seat with these boots because they have been stripped-down for greater mobility and weight savings.
 We did not test any alpine touring boots in this review.

 This category has many sub-categories, but they are all meant for going exclusively downhill at lift-accessed ski resorts.
 There are three main categories that all manufacturers have some incarnation ofrace, all-mountain, and freestyle.
 Race boots are specifically designed for performance.
 They are stiffer, have an aggressive forward stance, and have a narrower fit for extreme responsiveness.
 They are not made for the average skier.